smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

     ``FunctionDeclBits.HasODRHash`` is true (it will be computed if and when it is needed).
 The relevance to templates is if a function is an instantiation, then it its ``ODRHash`` is the same as the templated function from which it was instantiated.
-[That is how it is implemented.
-I do not know if that is an optimization because the hash would turn out the same, or a deliberate alteration to what the naive calculation would produce.]
+[TODO: That is how it is implemented.
+I do not know if that is an optimization because the hash would turn out the same, or a deliberate alteration to what the naive calculation would produce.
+Clarify.]

   * ``SourceLocation EndRangeLoc``: The location of the end of the (conceptual) declaration.
 If a function body is present, then this